cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 I've been doing some frontend web development lately as part of my daily job.[^1] Along the way, I've been thinking on how the whole thing is built under the hood.
-Obviously, the web technologies that we all use every day have changed and evolved over time.
+The web technologies that we all use every day have changed and evolved over time.
 While digging into this topic, I realized that some of the underlying technical solutions that fuel the World Wide Web are really brilliant, while others are still a mess.
 From an engineering perspective, there are many lessons we can learn from it.
 So I decided to write about it in this post.